athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

 As mentioned, `Atom` is _currently_ my preferred text editor for Clojure development.
 The reason? it's portable, easy to setup and customize.

-<aside class="blog-post__note">My Atom setup can be found below, but if you find video tutorials more helpful checkout my youtube video series <a class="blog-post__link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/playlist?list=PLaGDS2KB3-AqeOryQptgApJ6M7mfoFXIp">Setup Atom for Clojure Development</a> where I go through everything from installing Atom to installing, configuring and demoing each tool I use.</aside>
+<aside class="blog-content__note">My Atom setup can be found below, but if you find video tutorials more helpful checkout my youtube video series <a class="blog-content__link" target="_blank" rel="noopener noreferrer" href="https://www.youtube.com/playlist?list=PLaGDS2KB3-AqeOryQptgApJ6M7mfoFXIp">Setup Atom for Clojure Development</a> where I go through everything from installing Atom to installing, configuring and demoing each tool I use.</aside>

 ### Plugins and Configuration

 I have always found that to be productive with Clojure you don't need many tools.
 This is great because it means I can keep a relatively spartan setup for my Text Editor.
 Now, let's take a look at the plugins I use and how I configure them.

 <aside class="blog-content__note">For each of the plugins listed below you will have to install them.
-If you have never installed packages with Atom it's straightforward, but if you need additional help <a class="blog-post__link" target="_blank" rel="noopener noreferrer" href="https://flight-manual.atom.io/using-atom/sections/atom-packages/">Checkout this guide</a>.
+If you have never installed packages with Atom it's straightforward, but if you need additional help <a class="blog-content__link" target="_blank" rel="noopener noreferrer" href="https://flight-manual.atom.io/using-atom/sections/atom-packages/">Checkout this guide</a>.
 </aside>

 - [Ink](https://atom.io/packages/ink)